feston/recettes/brioche.md

 ## Ingredients

-* 250 g of fresh and active sourdough
+* 250 g fresh and active sourdough
-* 610 g of flour
+* 610 g flour
-* 150 g of sugar
+* 150 g sugar
-* 200 mL of fresh, full fat milk
+* 200 mL fresh, full fat milk
-* 50 g of butter, melted
+* 50 g butter, melted
 * 2 eggs (plus one for the glazing right before cooking)
-* 15g of salt
+* 15g salt

 ## Making the brioche in three steps

-The making of brioche is split in three steps, separated by proofing times.
+The making of brioche is split in three steps, separated by proving (raising) times.

-### Ingredient mixing & kneading, *autolyse*, 1st proofing
+### Ingredient mixing & kneading, *autolyse*, 1st proving

 This bit is similar to what you'd do for bread.
-Mix everything **but the salt** in a big enough bowl and mix it for just one or two minutes, just to mix the ingredients together.
-Then put some cover on the bowl and let it rest for 20 to 40 minutes.
+Put everything **but the salt** in a big enough bowl, and mix for just one or two minutes, just enough enough to get a shaggy ball of dough.
+Then put a cover on the bowl and let it rest for 20 to 40 minutes.
 This first short wait is called *autolyse* and that's when the sourdough starts working and linking with the other ingredients.